 - Click Submit to finalize the student’s score.

 Once a student’s score has been recorded in the Grade Center, the next student’s submission will appear.
 Follow the steps above as you grade each submission, making sure to include written feedback when necessary.

-This article offers a brief overview of why rubrics matter, how to create a rubric in Blackboard, and best practices for applying rubric to a Blackboard assignment.
+This article offers an overview of why rubrics matter, how to create a rubric in Blackboard, and best practices for applying rubric to a Blackboard assignment.

 This tutorial explains how to accept paperless assignment submissions through Drexel LEARN.

 View rubric scores and instructor feedback in Blackboard.